plasmaofthedawn/pladcl/readme.md

 - `program_end` is run on program end, after the loop is finished

 ### lines
-all lines of code are either function calls or dc literals dc literals are marked with backticks on either end of them, and are just inserted as is.
+all lines of code are either function calls or dc literals. dc literals are marked with backticks on either end of them, and are just inserted as is.

 ### global functions

-i really should have called these macros as that's what they are as of right now there are a few:
+i really should have called these macros as that's what they are. as of right now there are a few:
  - `set_state(identifier id)` sets the current state to the state provided
  - `streq(int offset, str)` returns 1 if the chars on the stack + offset match string, else 0